-A raid was conducted by team of the Bureau of Indian Standards (BIS), Nagpur Branch, at the premises of M/s Shreeji Enterprises, Plot No. 26, CGHS Layout, Near Gajanan Dham, Sahakar Nagar, Nagpur.
+A raid was conducted by a team of the Bureau of Indian Standards (BIS), Nagpur Branch, at the premises of M/s Shreeji Enterprises, Plot No. 26, CGHS Layout, Near Gajanan Dham, Sahakar Nagar, Nagpur.

 During the raid, the above firm was found engaged in misuse of BIS Certification mark popularly known as ISI Mark on the product “Packaged Drinking Water (PDW)”, which comes under the mandatory certification scheme of BIS and made mandatory by Govt. of India.